scrapy/scrapy/docs/api/downloader-middleware.rst

    This middleware sets the HTTP proxy to use for requests, by setting the ``proxy`` meta value for :class:`~scrapy.Request` objects.

-   Like the Python standard library modules `urllib`_ and `urllib2`_, it obeys the following environment variables:
+   Like the Python standard library module :mod:`urllib`, it obeys the following environment variables:

    * ``http_proxy``
    * ``https_proxy``